Same-sex marriage in Texas: Travis County cases

 to inherit Powell's estate.
 The Texas Supreme Court found on October 5, 2015 that the couple did in fact have a common-law marriage.

 On February 19, 2015, in Goodfriend & Bryant v.
 Debeauvoir, State District Judge David Wahlberg ordered the Travis County Clerk, Dana Debeauvoir, to issue a marriage license to two women, Sarah Goodfriend and Suzanne Bryant, citing the severe illness of one of them.
 The license was issued and the women wed that day.
-The Texas Supreme Court stayed the judge's order that same day, and the next day Paxton asked that court to void the marriage license.
+The Texas Supreme Court stayed the judge's order that same day, and the next day Paxton asked the court to void the marriage license.
 Responses from all parties were due on April 13, 2015.
 In April 2016, the Texas Supreme Court dismissed Paxton's effort to void the marriage.

 Native American nations

+The Indian Civil Rights Act, also known as Public Law 90–284, primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
+Consequently, many tribes in Texas have enacted their own marriage and family laws.
+As a result, the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.